gadabout/passport/README.md

 * Output:
   * An array of timeslots in JSON format, in the same format as above
   * Example: `[{ id: abc123, start_time: 1406052000, duration: 120, availability: 4, customer_count: 4, boats: ['def456',...] }, ...]`
+  * The customer count is the total number of customers booked for this timeslot.
+  * The availability is the maximum booking size of any new booking on this timeslot.
+(See case 1 below)

 ####POST /api/boat - create a boat
 * Parameters: